wp-plugins/wp-conditional-captcha/readme.txt

 == Upgrade Notice ==

+= 3.2.1 =
+Fixes a bug on the settings page that prevented some users from using the reCAPTCHA option.

 = 3.2 =
 Adds more flexibility to CAPTCHA pass/fail handling, and fixes a bug in the plugin's upgrade routine.

 == Changelog ==

+= 3.2.1 =
+* Bugfix: settings page Javascript caused errors when using jQuery < 1.6

 = 3.2 =
 * Added the option to leave comments for unsuccessful CAPTCHAs in the spam queue (provided the pass action something different)